Death of Stone Foltz: Aftermath

-On March 5, 2021, the Delta Beta Chapter was placed on interim suspension by the university.
-Pi Kappa Alpha nationals also placed the chapter on suspension the same day and condemned the actions of the Delta Beta Chapter.
+On March 5, 2021, the Delta Beta chapter was placed on interim suspension by the university.
+Pi Kappa Alpha nationals also placed the chapter on suspension the same day and condemned the actions of the Delta Beta chapter.
 BGSU suspended all Greek life activity for the semester, including recruitment and all on and off-campus events for all chapters until a recommitment plan could be submitted by each.

 On March 7, university workers removed the Pi Kappa Alpha Greek letters from the on-campus fraternity house, as they had lost recognition as a student organization.

 A student-organized protest was held outside the fraternity's former on-campus house on March 9.
 A memorial was crafted featuring a picture of Foltz, along with candles and flowers.
 The students then marched to the McFall Center and aired grievances concerning Greek life and the insecurities they felt on campus as a result of Stone Foltz's death.
 BGSU President Rodney Rogers did not attend the protest, as he was in a phone call with Ohio Governor Mike DeWine and other university presidents of Ohio discussing hazing.

 A memorial was organized by the BGSU Undergraduate Student Government on March 17.
 President Rogers, Foltz's roommate, Foltz's girlfriend, and others spoke about the tragedy.

 Foltz's death prompted Pi Kappa Alpha to suspend recruitment nationwide for the Spring 2021 semester.
-The fraternity also voted to expel every active member of the Delta Beta Chapter and revoked its charter.
+The fraternity also voted to expel every active member of the Delta Beta chapter and revoked its charter.

 University proceedings

-BGSU launched an independent investigation into the incident and the Delta Beta Chapter.
+BGSU launched an independent investigation into the incident and the Delta Beta chapter.
 The chapter was immediately placed on interim suspension.

-On April 2, 2021, the Chapter President was sent a letter from the dean of students detailing the charges of violating the Student Code of Conduct:
+On April 9, 2021, the chapter was found guilty of the following charges and permanently expelled from campus.